max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 		Example, showing all properties:
-			var v = new VisualizePositions();							// create VisualizePositions instance v.scale;													// (optional) set the scale of the cubes (world size, default is 1) v.rotation;													// (optional) set the rotation of the cubes (if continuousRotationis set to false) v.continuousRotation;										// (optional) make the cubes rotate around local up, clockwise (boolean, default is true) v.material;													// (optional) set the material of the cubes (Asset.Material) v.update( [Vec3 Array] );									// add positions to show cubes on, returns the array of SceneObjects for further customization v.remove();													// clear all created visualizations
+			var v = new VisualizePositions();							// create VisualizePositions instance v.scale;													// (optional) the scale of the cubes (world size, default is 1) v.rotation;													// (optional) the rotation of the cubes (if continuousRotationis set to false) v.continuousRotation;										// (optional) make the cubes rotate around local up, clockwise (boolean, default is true) v.material;													// (optional) the material of the cubes (Asset.Material) v.showPositions( [vec3 Array] );							// show cubes on the given positions (array), returns the array of created SceneObjects for further customization v.getPositions();											// returns currently visualized positions
+			v.remove();													// clear all created visualizations

 		Example, shorter format: